Qäwrighul culture

+Discovery

+The Qäwrighul cemetery, also known as Gumugou, lies on the north bank of the dry Kongque River in the eastern Tarim Basin, in present-day Xinjiang, northwestern China.
+It is about 85 km west of the ruins of the ancient city of Loulan.
+Archaeologist Aurel Stein visited the cemetery in the early 20th century, recorded it as the "LS Cemetery" and excavated several graves there.

+A much larger excavation followed in 1979, when the Archaeological Institute of the Xinjiang Academy of Social Science excavated 42 graves.
+The people buried at Qäwrighul included men, women and children, and several bodies were naturally preserved as mummies.

+The oldest known Tarim mummies include bodies from the lowest layers at Qäwrighul.
+These burials have been dated to between 2135 and 1939 BCE, about 4,000 years ago.
+They are the earliest dated mummies from the Bronze Age cemeteries that archaeologists group together as the Xiaohe archaeological horizon.

+Burials

+Type 1 burials

 The first type of Qäwrighul tomb is characterized by shaft graves.
 These included evidence of wooden planking.
 Sometimes, wooden poles were erected on the western and eastern ends of the chamber.
 The deceased in these tombs were buried in an extended position with their heads to the east.
 They bore felt hats and were wrapped in woolen fabrics.
 On their chests, twigs of ephedra have been discovered.
 Grave goods in these tombs include bone ornaments, antler awls, wooden basins, stone implements, and bowls.
 Although traces of metal, both copper and bronze, have been discovered, no evidence of ceramics have been found.
 The physical type of these burials have been connected those of the earlier Afanasievo culture.

+Type 2 burials

 The second type of Qäwrighul was characterised by shaft graves surrounded by concentric circles of poles.
 Other poles radiate out to form what appears to be solar symbols.
 The burials are exclusively confined to males.
 The forms of pole circles have been compared to the stone circles characteristic of the Andronovo culture.
 The physical type of these burials are also similar to those of the Andronovo culture.

+Interpretation of the burial types

 The differences of the two types of Qäwrighul burial has been variously interpreted.
 Some have explained them as belonging to people with different status belonging to the same culture, while others have explained them as belonging chronologically separate cultures belonging to different populations.